vvondra/bitwarden-serverless/README.md

 1. Issue an AWS ACM certificate for that domain in the `us-east-1` region (free).
 This will require you to add a verification CNAME or confirm a link on an e-mail going to that domain.
 1. Wait some time until the certificate activates (1 hour?)
 1. Go to the API Gateway console and under the Custom Domains section add a new mapping with your domain.
-1. Add the final CNAME in your DNS configuration, the target value will be in the format `<id>.cloudfront.net`
+1. Add the final CNAME in your DNS configuration, the target value will be in the following format:`<id>.cloudfront.net` for Edge-optimised or `<id>.execute-api.region.amazonaws.com`for Regional endpoint type

 ## Motivation